looak/Gambit/README.md

 Dev Blog
 =====
+### (2018-08-30)
+#### To many things to keep in sync
+	Long time since last entry...

+	Guess I haven't been motivated to code on this project, that has recently changed.
+With new computer purchase and just the urge to do something small isntead of the mastodont projects we have at work.

+	Anyway, fixed an issue with my material grid got out of sync after promotion.
+Actually fixed two issues;
+	One where I was writing to the a pointer which had moved since it was pointing to an array.
+And another where I never removed my pawns or added the promoted piece during a promotion.

+	There are still issues though, quite clearly when running the Perft Tests and Move Generation, something to look into this weekend!

 ### (2017-12-27)
 #### To many things to keep in sync
 	Loads of things have been happening the past few days in my application.
 But I haven't felt like updating